junxit/us-congress-bills-114/metadata.md

 - 2016-05-10 — Message on Senate action sent to the House.
 - 2016-05-10 — Received in the House.
 - 2016-05-10 — Referred to the House Committee on Transportation and Infrastructure.
+- 2016-09-14 — Committee Consideration and Mark-up Session Held.
+- 2016-09-14 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-11-14 — Placed on the Union Calendar, Calendar No. 632.
+- 2016-11-14 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-808.
+- 2016-11-14 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-808.